WilliamCrownover/Horiseon-accessibility-refactor/README.md

 ## Goal

-The goal of this project is to refactor an existing webpage for the marketing agency Horiseon to meet new and updated accessibility standards and optomize for search engines.
+The goal of this project was to refactor an existing webpage for the marketing agency Horiseon to meet new and updated accessibility standards and optomize for search engines.

 ## Process

 * Created a repository on Github that will document my refactor of an existing website
-* Copied the original website files to my repo
+* Copied the original website files to my repo on Github
 * Cloned the repo to my local machine to begin refactoring
-* Applied semantic elements to html
+* Replaced html divs with semantic elements
     * Header
         * Nav
     * Figure